5ynthaire/5YN-4LayerModelUniversalCreativityFramework/README.md

 ## Overview

 The 4 Layer Model is a groundbreaking framework for structuring creative processes across all human domains—from business innovation and scientific research to performance arts and tech development.
-It categorizes creativity into four layers—1.
-Seed, 2.
-Expansion, 3.
-Detail, and 4.
-Presentation—clarifying roles in diverse fields and guiding optimal workflows.
+It categorizes creativity into four layers—**1.** *Seed*, **2.** *Expansion*, **3.** *Detail*, and **4.** *Presentation*—clarifying roles in diverse fields and guiding optimal workflows.
 The framework explains why outputs often lack signature depth (e.g., "AI Slop") and fosters human-AI synergy, with applications in art, technology, culture, and beyond.
 This repository archives the 4LM to document its novelty, foster collaboration, and drive innovation (DM [@5ynthaire] to riff).

 ## About